hashicorp/packer-plugin-vsphere/.github/CONTRIBUTING.md

 #### Working on forks

-The easiest way to work on a fork is to set it as a remote of the the Vsphere plugin project.
-After following the steps in "Setting up Go to work on the Vsphere plugin":
+The easiest way to work on a fork is to set it as a remote of the the vSphere plugin project.
+After following the steps in "Setting up Go to work on the vSphere plugin":

 1. Navigate to the code: